20 Oct Self Compassion in Psychotherapy: Beyond Mindfulness

 He’s known for a modern and practical approach to teaching mindfulness and self-compassion to both his students and other audiences.

 This online workshop will give you instant access to 14 sessions of video content, accessible via streaming on our website, as well as downloadable PowerPoint slides (PDF).
-You can view the course content in your own time.
-Note that access will expire 12 months after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.

 The duration of this course is 4.5 learning hours.